3DCoded/Happy-Hare/Multi-MMU.md

 etc...
 ```
 As with mutli-mmu support, Happy Hare will select the correct "touch" endstop based on the currently selected gate and thus associated stepper.
-I.e. a name of `mmu_gear_touch` is automatically interpreted as `mmu_gear_touch_2` if gate 2 is the one selected.
+I.e. a name of `mmu_gear_touch` is automatically interpreted as `mmu_gear_touch_2` if gate 2 is selected.